-Required of all racers is the completion of a triathlon of half-ironman distance or greater in the recent past (within time limits), and that they are accompanied on race day by a support person — which the event calls the “sherpa.”
-There is no set route for the bike or the run; racers can plan their best route ahead of the event, and navigating the bike course is left to their own decisions and advice from their sherpa.
+Required of all racers is the completion of a triathlon of half-ironman distance or greater in the recent past (within time limits), and that they are accompanied on race day by a support person — which the event calls the “porter.”
+There is no set route for the bike or the run; racers can plan their best route ahead of the event, and navigating the bike course is left to their own decisions and advice from their porter.

-The race date for 2018 has been set for July 28 — when the tide and temperature of the water is most favorable, and the wind speeds and temperature atop Mt.
+The race date for 2018 has been set for July 28 — when the tide and temperature of the water are most favorable, and the wind speeds and temperature atop Mt.
 Washington are (usually) least severe.

 The event has sold out in each of the past three years.
 While public registration has yet to open, we are having a “soft open” so that those who read this blog can sign up today!